 Becoming a DEI consultant

 There isn’t a single educational pathway to becoming a DEI consultant.
-You will need at least an undergrad degree in a field like communication, social science, or psychology, though many organizations care less about the specific degree and more about your other experiences and qualifications.
+You will need at least an undergrad degree in a field like human rights, social justice, communication, gender studies, history, social science, psychology, or other interdisciplinary studies, though many organizations care less about the specific degree and more about your other experiences and qualifications.
 Some organizations require consultants to have a master’s degree in organizational development, instructional technology, or human resource management.
 Others accept professional certificates in DEI.

 The best consultants regularly attend workshops, seminars, and classes to stay updated on the most current strategies and terminology.
 Knowing how to navigate difficult conversations while remaining professional is also essential.
 The best DEI consultants possess a high level of emotional intelligence and a commitment to being inclusive in their own lives.
 With these skills, a consultant helps an organization develop a strong, long-term DEI strategy that protects employees and sets the organization apart from the crowd.